Health & Wellbeing

 Here are common traumatic events that can cause PTSD:

-People can develop PTSD straight after a traumatic incident.
+As mentioned, people can develop PTSD straight after a traumatic incident.
 Or it can occur weeks after, (sometimes even more than a month).

 People experience different types of PTSD symptoms.
 There are four main categories to look at: